parthkotwal/braai-cnn/README.md

 This is a deep learning project focused on distinguishing true astrophysical events from false detections in Zwicky Transient Facility (ZTF) imaging data.
 The project reimplements Duev et al. (2019)'s Bogus/Real Adversarial AI (`braai`) CNN in both `PyTorch` and `CuPy` (GPU-accelerated `NumPy`) and evaluates them against classical machine learning models such as Logistic Regression and Random Forest classifiers.

 **Note: While this project is inspired by the BRAAI paper's approach to real/bogus classification in ZTF data, it does not attempt a strict reproduction of their results.
-Due to differences in available data splits, batch sizes, and RB score thresholding, my model results are not directly comparable to those in the original study.
+Due to differences in training data, hyperparameters, and other critical factors that shape performance, my model results are not directly comparable to those in the original study.
 However, the architectural inspiration of the model and core problem we aim to address remain aligned.** ❤️

 ## Problem
 Time domain analysis has been central to astronomical research since the Scientific Revolution in the 1600s.